Challenge10k · Acceleration

 - Content hours batching (posts → practice hours)

-- Logbook plus content hours aggregation
+- Logbook + content hours aggregation

 - Progress projections with trend analysis